xima-media/xima-typo3-frontend-edit/Documentation/Configuration/SiteSettings.rst

 Site Settings
 =============

-Since version 2.0, all configuration options are managed via TYPO3 Site Settings.
+All configuration options are managed via TYPO3 Site Settings.
 This provides site-specific configuration and better caching behavior.

 Configuration is done in your site's :file:`config/sites/<site-identifier>/settings.yaml` file